zippy0626/zippy0626/README.md

 `Web Developer`

 Hi, Im Michael.
-I'm a Math major who wants to specialize in full-stack development.
+I'm a Math major who is specializing in full-stack development.

 I'm aiming to build apps that solve problems and make a difference for others.